singlecla/singlecla/cla.md

 ## Purpose

-This contributor license agreement sets out the terms and assurances that I give for my contributions to public software projects on this website.
+This contributor license agreement sets out the licenses and assurances that I give for my contributions to public software projects on this website.
 That way project stewards can accept my contributions without fear of licensing problems and I can sign one contributor license agreement, rather than one for each project.

 ## Scope